 - Part joining Methods (Riveting/Welding/Screw)

-What are the reinforcement techniques used to improve the strength of the sheet metal parts?
+What are the reinforcement techniques used to improve sheetmetal parts strength?

-Reinforcement techniques are used in sheet metal parts to increase sheetmetal strength in a localized section.
+Reinforcement techniques improves part strength in localized section.

 - Bending: Bending in direction 90 degree to load applied, hem bend

 - Forming tools: sheet-metal rib, louver, lance & Tab

 What is the application of press tool in sheetmetal ?

 Press tools are used in hydraulic, pneumatic & mechanical presses to produce stamped sheet-metal parts.
 Press tools can be classified based on operation: blanking, piercing, bending and forming.

 What is the difference between progressive, compound & combination tools?